National Council for Voluntary Organisations: Controversy

 On 5 February 2021, the magazine Third Sector published details of an independent external review of the organisation's culture.
-The review is reported to have foundFollowing the revelations, NCVO announced a series of new strategic decisions including the closing of its searchable database for fundraisers, Funding Central.
-Karl Wilding stepped down from the position of CEO in February 2021, citing the need for new leadership to bring about systemic cultural change at the organisation.
+The review was reported to have found "evidence of 'bullying and harassment' on the basis of race, gender, sexual orientation and disability happening 'with impunity' at all levels of the organisation, leaving members of minority groups there feeling 'unsafe at work'."
+Following the revelations, NCVO announced a series of new strategic decisions including the closing of its searchable database for fundraisers, Funding Central.
+Karl Wilding stepped down from the position of chief executive in February 2021, citing the need for new leadership to bring about systemic cultural change at the organisation.